mbh038/CC-Statistics/Power.md

 It costs money to collect data and in this case we would be unnecessarily exposing patients to a drug, which is ethically questionable.

-Common practice is to identify a sample size such that it would give 80% or 90% power - the value chosen depends on the context.
+Common practice is to identify a sample size such that would give 80% or 90% power - the value chosen depends on the context.

 The idea is to strike a balance between sufficient power and minimum exposure of patients to a drug, for example, and to avoid unnecessary expense.

-What sample size will give a power of 80%
+What sample size will give a power of 80% ?
 ========================================================
 We start by identifying the Z-score that would give us a lower tail of 80%: it would be about 0.84: